Water Softener Sizing and Information

 GPG x 17.1 = ppm or mg/l

-Once you get over the maximum on the chart it is a good idea to go up a size at least.
-For really hard water in excess of 30 GPG, or 312 PPM (MGL), you may want to go up two sizes or more so that you know the unit will be efficient and not use too much salt and water to clean itself.
+The information above that tells you what size you need for the amount of people in your home is using an average hardness of 1-10 GPG (17 to 171 PPM).
+Once you get over 10 you should go up a size of water softener.
+Once you get of 20 you should go up another size and so on so that you know the unit will be efficient and not use too much salt and water to clean itself.
+When in doubt, go up a size.
+It will virtually always mean more efficiency.
 If you are unsure at all about sizing a water softener for your home or business, simply give one of our techs a quick call for some friendly and helpful advice.
 Don't worry, our techs don't work on sales commission and are not allowed to ask you to buy anything.
 They just give you great advice!
 There is NEVER any pressure at BudgetWater.com.

 If you are on a "Private" well water supply; including spring water and cistern water supplies that bring water into the home you may need to have someone test the water.
 A couple of FREE ways to get this done without the hassle of salespeople and sales pitches is to simply send us a sample for free testing; or in many areas swimming pool and hot tub supply stores will test for free.
 If there was a chance you would ever buy a pool or hot tub they understand you need to know what the water is like.
 They will generally do it for free and give you a print out of the results.
 Once you have those results simply call one of our techs for advice.
 We also have online chat and e-mail advice if you prefer.
 If you decide you would like us to test for free just give us a quick call or e-mail or click on the "Live chat" button and we will tell you how to mail us a sample for testing.